TimHanewich/Misc-Articles/Dataverse-Application-Users-API/readme.md

 ```

 For a full tutorial on performing all CRUD operations on Dataverse (Create, Read, Update, and Delete), see my earlier article on the Dataverse web API [here](https://timhanewich.medium.com/dataverse-web-api-101-97e4099ff10b)!

+## Summary
+By following these four steps, you have moved away from legacy, password-dependent integrations and into a Zero Trust architecture.
+Your application now has its own unique identity (the Service Principal), its own scoped permissions (the Application User), and uses short-lived, encrypted credentials (the Access Token).

+Why this is the 2026 Gold Standard:
+- **Identity-First Security**: You are treating your code as a first-class citizen with its own identity, making it easier to monitor and govern than shared service accounts.
+- **Reduced Blast Radius**: By using Bearer Tokens that expire, you ensure that even a successful interception of a credential has a very limited "shelf life."
+- **Complete Auditability**: Every row changed or deleted via the Web API is now explicitly stamped with the name of your Service Principal, providing a clear "paper trail" for compliance.